legarland/destiny-companion/README.md

 # destiny-companion
-Rubust chrome extension to have open when you play destiny
+Robust chrome extension to have open when you play destiny

 Unlisted Alpha build of the chrome extension can be found below if you'd like to give it a try.